-New Zealand broke away from Gondwana, an ancient landmass that existed approximately 80 million years ago.
+New Zealand broke away from Gondwana, an ancient landmass that existed approximately 80 million years ago according to scientists.
 Around 5 million years ago, New Zealand's two main islands began to form from a single land mass geologists have named 'Rangitata'.

-New Zealand is also one of the world's hot spots for flora.
-Forests usually contain a myriad of fern species from ground ferns to the highest fern tree in the world, the Black Fern.
-The most distant Palm tree from the tropics is the Nikau Palm of New Zealand which grows as far south as the 43° latitude.
-The Giant Kauri in the north has more volume of wood than any tree in the world.
+New Zealand fauna lived in one of the world's most biodiverse areas for flora.
+Forests are lush with a myriad of fern species from ground ferns to the highest fern tree in the world, the Black Fern.
+The most distant Palm tree from the tropics is the Nikau Palm of New Zealand.
+It grows as far south as the 43° latitude in the temperate zone.
+It is the world's only non-tropical palm.
+The Giant Kauri in the north of New Zealand has more volume of wood than any tree in the world.

 New Zealand was the last landmass to be discovered with humans occupation taking place somewhere between 950 and 1130 AD.
-Polynesians were the first to settle.
-They were known for their navigational skills with their migration to New Zealand being recognised as one of the greatest maritime feats in human history.
-These Polynesians named the islands of New Zealand, 'Aotearoa', which means 'land of the long white cloud'..
+Polynesians were the first to settle these islands.
+The Maori were known for their navigational skills with their migration to New Zealand being recognised as one of the greatest maritime feats in human history.
+These Polynesians named the islands of New Zealand, 'Aotearoa', which means 'land of the long white cloud'.

 The Dutch were the first known Europeans to visit New Zealand.
-Abel Janszoon Tasman sighted New Zealand in 1633.
-In 1642, Tasman tried to discover an imaginary southern continent that was thought to stretch across the South Pacific.
-They eventually discovered the western coastline of Australia and part of the north and southern coasts too.
-So they were unaware how far this continent extended.
-Upon reaching the east coast, the next discovery was the coast of New Zealand.
-Tasman described it as a "large land, uplifted high".
+Abel Janszoon Tasman sighted the country in 1633.
+In 1642, Tasman was on a mission to discover a southern continent that was thought to stretch across the South Pacific.
+They eventually discovered the western coastline of Australia and part of coasts in both the North and South islands.
+Tasman described New Zealand as a "large land, uplifted high".
 He named it 'Staten Landt'.

-Some historians think the land was named after the Dutch province of Zeelandt which was separated by sea from Hollandia.
+Other historians think the land was named after the Dutch province of Zeelandt which was separated by sea from Hollandia.
 Likewise, Australia was called Hollandia Nova (New Holland) and across the sea was Zeelandia Nova (New Zeeland).
-Other historians suggest that New Zealand was named after The Zeeland Chamber an important chamber of the Dutch East India Company.
+Another opinion suggest that New Zealand was named after The Zeeland Chamber an important chamber of the Dutch East India Company.